 Cucumbers do well alongside parsley, carrots, cauliflower and beans.

 Remember to water regularly and fertiliser once a month.
 With the right care you will be harvesting mature cucumbers within 65 days.

-If you find yourself with a glut of fresh cucumber, they can also be pickled.
+If you find yourself with a glut of fresh cucumber, the vegetable can also be pickled.

-Another vining plant, summer squash is one of the easiest vegetables to grow and is particularly popular with children.
+Another vining plant, summer squash vegetable is easy to grow and is particularly popular with children.
 Taking up to 65 days to mature, starting the seeds off in containers indoors or in a greenhouse helps you to enjoy a quicker harvest.

 Transplant young seedlings into well-draining, composted soil.
 Squash does best in full sun positions.
 Make sure that you plant them somewhere where they will enjoy as much sunlight as possible.
 Ideally the temperature will be consistently between 70-90 °F.

-Summer squash is one of the easiest vegetables to grow.
-Depending on the variety, it is also one of the largest.
+Summer squash is also easy to grow.
+Depending on the variety and given time, it can become one of the largest.
 To ensure that the fruit is as large as possible, plant in a light position and water heavily.

 Water squash regularly, well watered plants produce larger fruit.
 Additionally fertilize the plants once a month to encourage healthy growth.
 Finally, you will need to ensure the squash has lots of room to spread its vines.
 This can either be along the ground or on sturdy trellising.